 The doctor may suggest the following treatment options:

-- Surgical drainage – A cyst that is sick or particularly large may require surgery to drain.
+- Surgical drainage – A cyst that is large may require surgery to drain.
 The removal of the cyst requires the patient to be under local anaesthetic or sedation.
-The doctor will create a small incision in the cyst, let it drain, and then insert a small rubber tube (catheter) into the incision.
-The catheter is left in place for up to six weeks to maintain the incision open and allow thorough drainage.
+The doctor will create a small incision in the cyst, let it drain, and then insert a small rubber tube (catheter) into the incision or put a small packwhich is removed after 1 day.

 - Antibiotic – If the cyst is infected or the testing confirms that the patient has a sexually transmitted illness, the doctor may prescribe antibiotics.
 If the abscess drains completely, antibiotics are not required.